KinnairdGames/TrickPaperScissors/README.md

 - When all tricks have been played, calculate each player's total score by multiplying the number of points in each suit by the value of points in that suit.

-Highest sum of all three suits (multiplying number of points by their values, including negatives!) wins.
+The player with the highest sum of the scores from all three suits wins the game.